DanielVanNoord/AlpacaDiscoveryTests/README.md

 PORT (Alpaca Discovery Port): this is the port that the Client Broadcasts the discovery message on and the Device listens on.
 The Client should not listen on this port.
 Rather it should listen on a system assigned port.
 Likewise the Device should not respond using the port.
 It should respond on a system assigned port.
 For the test I have chosen port 32227.
 This falls outside of the IANA Ephemeral Port range and was not used by any registered protocols that I could find.
 The final port may change and may be registered by us with IANA.

 ALPACAPORT: this is the port that the Alpaca REST API is available on.
-This must be able to be changed by the end user incase the DEVICE is behind a proxy of some sort.
-This means that the DEVICE may respond with a different port number depending on the IP Address and Route of the discovery request.
+This must be able to be changed by the end user incase the Device is behind a proxy of some sort.
+This means that the Device may respond with a different port number depending on the IP Address and Route of the discovery request.

 DISCOVERY: this is the message that is sent by the client via broadcast on the PORT.
 Currently this message is simply *alpaca discovery*.
 For example in C the message could be defined as `char* DISCOVERY = "alpaca discovery";`